Frequently Asked Questions

 Can ride for 3-4 hours

-If we feel that your riding ability is not of the standard required, and you are a hazard to yourself or other riders, then we reserve the right to cancel your tour, or provide a separate guide depending on availabilty at a cost to yourself.
+If we feel that your riding ability is not of the standard required listed above and have not informed us, and you are a hazard to yourself or other riders, or cause resentment by continually slowing down the group, then we reserve the right to cancel your tour with no refund or compensation, or provide a separate guide depending on availability at a cost to yourself, or endeavour to provide a solution for all parties.

 How long and what sort of distances will be covered in one day ?